Capital One Venture Rewards Credit Card Review: Is It the Right Card for You?

 Alternatives to the Capital One Venture Card

 If you want similar benefits to the Capital One Venture Card, there are other options.
-My pick is the Chase Sapphire Preferred Card.
+My pick is the card_name.

 Much like Capital One, Chase allows you to transfer your points to over a dozen travel loyalty programs at a 1:1 ratio.
 Even better, you’ll earn a 60,000 point signup bonus after spending $4,000 on the card in the first three months.
 That’s worth $750 in free travel when you use the Chase Ultimate Rewards portal to book.

-Other Chase Sapphire Preferred benefits include earning 2x points on travel and dining expenses worldwide, no foreign transaction fees, and a host of other travel protections.
+Other Chase Sapphire Preferred benefits include earning 5x points on travel you purchase through the Ultimate Rewards platform, 3x points on dining expenses worldwide, no foreign transaction fees, and a host of other travel protections.
 There is a $95 annual fee, but if you’re looking for a great alternative to the Capital One Venture, this card is it.

 Capital One Venture Card Review: Wrapping Up

-I still use my Chase Sapphire Reserve for dining and my American Express Hilton Ascend for grocery purchases to maximize their bonus categories.
-But when I’m paying everyday bills like doctor co-pays, day-care tuition, and oil changes, the Venture Card is my first choice.
+I still use my Chase Sapphire Reserve benefits for dining, but when I’m paying everyday bills like doctor co-pays, day-care tuition, and oil changes, the Venture Card is my first choice.

-The unlimited 2x points are better for everyday purchases than all of my airline and hotel co-branded credit cards.
+The unlimited 2x points are better for everyday purchases than other airline and hotel co-branded credit cards.
 Plus, I love the flexibility of choosing between erasing travel purchases and transferring to airline partners.

 If you’re looking for a travel credit card that offers a huge welcome bonus and flexible miles, look no further than the Capital One Venture Rewards Credit Card.
-You’ll earn 50,000 bonus miles after spending $3,000 in the first three months.
-That’s good for $500 in free travel when taken as a statement credit.
+You’ll earn 75,000 in the first three months.
+That’s good for $750 in free travel when taken as a statement credit.

 Additionally, the card earns an unlimited 2x miles on all purchases.
 Plus, there’s no annual fee for the first year, so it doesn’t hurt to try it out.